Restaurant Stocks in Airport Locations: Do High‑Traffic Venues Create High‑Return Investments?

 Why Do Some Chains Thrive in Airports While Others Struggle?

 Not every restaurant concept fits the airport environment.
+Airports often require restaurants to use special equipment that reduces smoke and odor.
+This can limit what certain chains can cook.
+It also raises build out costs.
 Chains that succeed usually share a few traits:

 • Fast service